web-dave/git-workshop/001-introduction-to-bash.md

-# Introduction to Bash scripting
+# Introduction to Bash scripting!!

 Welcome to this Bash basics training guide!
 In this **bash crash course**, you will learn the **Bash basics** so you could start writing your own Bash scripts and automate your daily tasks.